Dinesh Salunkhe

-Salunkhe shot to fame when he was chosen as 'Man of the Series' in the first season of Cricket Star, India's first-ever cricket talent-hunting reality television show.
+Salunkhe shot to fame when he was chosen as 'Man of the Series' in there first season of Cricket Star, India's first-ever cricket talent-hunting reality television show.
 His prize was a scholarship with Leicestershire County Cricket Club for the 2007 English cricket season.
 During this period, Salunkhe played in some games for Leicestershire Second XI.
 Upon returning to India he was signed up to play for the Air India cricket team.

 Indian Premier League

 Dinesh Salunkhe represented the victorious Rajasthan Royals in the inaugural edition of the Indian Premier League in 2008.

 Salunkhe was a lower-order batsman for the Royals, who impressed with the bat in his debut, scoring 26 runs.
 He kept up a steady average in the lower order, though he was only twice called up to bowl, capturing just one wicket.
 Salunkhe was not picked for the semi-final or final of the competition, however, with his final game coming in the last preliminary round match against Kings XI Punjab.

 On 15 April 2009, he was axed by Rajasthan Royals, citing his poor form for the omission from the squad for the 2009 season.